Sushma-afk/Sushma-afk/README.md

 ---

 ## 👨‍💻 About Me
 - 🎓 Computer Science / IT Student
+💻 Exploring C#, Python, and SQLite
+🛠 Turning theory into practice
-- 💻 Learning software development
+🧠 Learning how software works behind the scenes
-- 🌱 Interested in C#, Java, Web & IoT
+🎯 Goal: Build a solid programming foundation

 ---

 ## 🛠️ Tech Stack